stoeps13/connections-doc/source/admin/admin/t_admin_search_set_seedlist_timeout.md

     If the change you made affects a node, you must stop and restart all of the servers on that node.
 Similarly if the change you made affects a cell, you must stop and restart all of the servers in that cell.

+    !!! note
-    **Note:** For a high-availability deployment, stop and start the servers in turn to ensure that the Search application is still available to your users.
+    For a high-availability deployment, stop and start the servers in turn to ensure that the Search application is still available to your users.

 **Parent topic:**[Managing the Search application](../admin/c_admin_manage_search.md)